amjjd/rustrast/rustrast-04/README.md

 multiplication is associative you can multiply a chain of transformations together and reuse that calculation for any number of vertices.
-Using four-element matrices is an elegant hack that both allows for translation using matrix multiplication, and, since a final divide is required to go from four-element homogenous coordinates back to regular three-element coordinates, encodes the divide necessary for perpective projection.
+Using four-element matrices is an elegant hack that both allows for translation using matrix multiplication, and, since a final divide is required to go from four-element homogenous coordinates back to regular three-element coordinates, encodes the divide necessary for perspective projection.

 Tinyrenderer describes this in [lesson 4](https://github.com/ssloy/tinyrenderer/wiki/Lesson-4:-Perspective-projection) and [lesson 5](https://github.com/ssloy/tinyrenderer/wiki/Lesson-5:-Moving-the-camera); I originally learned it from [chapter 6](https://archive.org/details/computergraphics0000unse_y3o2/page/228/mode/2up) of Computer Graphics:
 Principles and Practice.
 I'm not going to rehash it here; I'm interested in writing a fast implementation in Rust.
-Note that both tinyrenderer and Computer Graphics: Principles and Practice use a premultiply convention - coordinates are treated as single-column matrices, so the matrix is actually multiplied by the vector, and composition of tranformations is done by multiplying the second transformation by the first.
-While the alternative postmultiply convention where coordinated are treated as single-row matrices and are actually multipled by the matrix feels more expressive to me, premultiplication seems to be used in almost every online example so I decided to use it.
+Note that both tinyrenderer and Computer Graphics: Principles and Practice use a premultiply convention - coordinates are treated as single-column matrices, so the matrix is actually multiplied by the vector, and composition of transformations is done by multiplying the second transformation by the first.
+While the alternative postmultiply convention where coordinates are treated as single-row matrices and are actually multiplied by the matrix feels more expressive to me, premultiplication seems to be used in almost every online example so I decided to use it.
 There's no practical difference.

 Something else to be careful about is coordinate system handedness.
 I've gone with right-handed (z increases towards the viewer) here because the model I chose is right-handed.
 There are small differences between the projection matrices